 - 270 days in total outside the UK across the three years prior to submitting their application.

-Many individuals who are considering applying to naturalise as British, will however, have spent more days outside of the UK than the numbers permitted above.
-In these circumstances, it may be possible to make an application to naturalise as a British citizen and request that discretion is exercised.
+In these circumstances, it may still be possible to make an application to naturalise as a British citizen and request that discretion is exercised.
+Applications with excess absences are complex and, therefore, require careful consideration.

 Excessive absences during the three/five year qualifying period

-An individual, if married to a British citizen, can also make a discretionary application where they have 300-540 days absence from the UK during the three-year period leading up to submission of their application.
-Those who are not married to a British citizen may make a discretionary application where they have 480-900 days absent from the UK in the five-year period leading up to submission of their application.
+An individual, if married to a British citizen, can also make a discretionary application where they have between 300 and 540 days absence from the UK during the three-year period leading up to the submission of their application.

 In these circumstances, an application will generally not be successful unless the applicant can demonstrate that: